Single Amp Three Phase Grounding

 [PDF Version]

-Grounding resistance test of lighting distribution box
+Grounding of the electrical distribution box inside the tunnel

 [PDF Version]